Introduction

 A Calculation is an output in a Document, created as follows:

-- Calculation > Custom Code > create box on page.
+> Custom Code from the toolbar and create a box on the page.

-- Enter code written in the R Language under R CODE.
-This code can be used to create tables, visualizations or any other calculations.
+- Enter code written in the R Language in the R Code editor.
+This code can be used to create tables, visualizations (though not all visualizations are based on R code), or any other calculations.

-- Displayr will render various outputs automatically -- HTML will get processed as HTML, Matrices and tables will get rendered to look like built-in tables, and more.
+- Displayr will render various outputs automatically -- HTML will get processed as HTML, Matrices, and tables will render to look like built-in tables, and more.

-- If you would like to see the terminal view of the R CODE you are running, check the Properties > OUTPUT > Show raw R output checkbox.
+- If you would like to see the terminal view of the R Code you are running, check the Data > Output > Show raw R output checkbox.
 This can be very useful when troubleshooting your code.

-Calculations can also contain custom functions that can be referenced from other R CODE.
+Calculations can also contain custom functions that can be referenced from other R Code, see more in How to Create Custom R Functions.
 You can Hide calculations to not export them to the final Dashboard or Report.

 2. R Variables

 Because you cannot preview the results from your R code when creating a variable, many times it is best to first create the code in a Calculation to confirm the results are as expected.
-Then copy it over to the variable R CODE.
+Then you can copy it over to the variable's R Code.

 An R Data Set can be added to a project by doing the following: